Furukawa Electric Group’s Sustainability

 Sept.
 2022–Mar.
 2024 Established the FEG Purpose

-For the sustainability-related opportunities and risk management, in the 2025 Medium-term Plan, we have set sustainability indicators (KPIs) and sustainability targets for FY2025 to realize our ideal state in FY2025 in each material issue.
+In the 2025 Medium-term Plan, the Group has set sustainability indicators (KPIs) and sustainability targets for FY2025 to realize our ideal state in FY2025 in each material issue.

 The handling status of material issues on revenue opportunities and risks and the progress on sustainability indicators are reported and shared to the Board of Directors and Sustainability Committee semiannually.
 In addition, the General Manager of Corporate Sustainability Office regularly (twice a year in principle) holds a dialogue on the progress of material issues and sustainability indicators, the validity of sustainability indicators and targets, and other issues with each division in charge, and encourages a division that is not expected to meet the target to set and implement handling measures and improvement measures.

-In order to promote management that emphasizes capital efficiency, we have introduced return on invested capital (ROIC) and Furukawa Value Added (FVA)* as management indicators to evaluate each business.
-Toward optimizing the business portfolio, taking into account our current position made visible from the viewpoint of growth (average sales growth rate) and profitability (ROIC spread), our potential for future growth, our competitive status among competitors, and our carbon efficiency (GHG emissions per unit of sales), we will swiftly take necessary actions, such as exploring growth opportunities (including M&A) and determining whether or not to withdraw from certain businesses.
-Furthermore, to calculate the cost of capital in FVA for each business, we have also incorporated ESG factors such as “Climate change” and “Human rights and Labor practice” in addition to financial factors.
-FVA of each business are reflected and reviewed every year and reported to the Management Committee, where it is utilized for business portfolio optimization and allocation of management resources.
+In order to promote management that emphasizes capital efficiency, we have introduced return on invested capital (ROIC) and Furukawa Value Added (FVA*) as management indicators to evaluate each business starting in 2022.
+Toward optimizing the business portfolio, we assess the current positioning of each business based on growth potential (average sales growth rate) and profitability (ROIC spread), and further consider future growth potential, competitiveness, and carbon efficiency (GHG emissions per unit of sales) to swiftly take necessary actions, such as exploring growth opportunities (including M&A) and determining whether or not to withdraw from certain businesses.
+Furthermore, to calculate the cost of FVA for each business, we have also incorporated ESG factors such as “climate change” and “human rights and labor practices” in addition to financial factors.
+FVA of each business is reviewed and revised annually and reported to the Management Committee, where it is utilized for business portfolio optimization and allocation of management resources.

-* Furukawa Value Added (FVA): EVA was customized for our company and introduced as an internal management indicator in FY2022.
+* Furukawa Value Added (FVA): EVA was customized for our company and introduced as an internal management indicator.

-As for the Group-wide risk management, we have established the Risk Management Committee, which comprises management as members, with the President as chair and the General Manager of the Risk Management Division as vice chair.
-The committee is structured to supervise and promote risk management, internal control and compliance.
-The Committee conducts regular risk assessment to determine what risks exist, and define important risks that require a companywide response.
-We recognize “climate change,” “human resources and organizations” and “human rights and labor practices” related to material issues of risks as key risks from the management perspective and counter these risks.
+As for the Group-wide risk management, we have established the Risk Management Committee, which comprises senior management as members, with the President as chair and the General Manager of the Risk Management Division as vice chair.
+The committee is structured to deliberate on, supervise and promote risk management, internal control and compliance.
+Each department responsible for risk items, including those identified as risk-related material issues, submits a semi-annual report to the Risk Management Committee outlining its annual action plans and actual activities.
+The Risk Management Committee evaluates whether appropriate risk controls are being implemented and provides guidance as necessary.

 DFF Inc., サステナビリティ推進室